bjwhite-fnal/rucio-ams/README.md

     FNAL_EXP_RUCIO_KEY: Key for service authentication.
     FNAL_EXP_RUCIO_CA_BUNDLE: CA certificates for service authentication.
     FNAL_EXP_RUCIO_CERT_KEY_COMBINED: Certificate and key concatenated.
 Needed for the Web UI.
-    FNAL_EXP_RUCIO_EXTERNAL_IP: Specifies the external IPV4 address of the deployment
     FNAL_RUCIO_VERSION: Use this when building fnal-rucio-* images to select the desired Rucio version for installation into the image.
 ~~~~